PRIMAVERA-H2020/stream2-planning/README.md

 Look at the actual and planned volumes of Stream 1 highresSST-present data.

+### file_density.ipynb

+Look at the desnity of data in files to see how many bytes are required to store each data point.

 ### stream1_high_freq.ipynb

 Estimate the volume required to store the Stream 2 proposed simulations for